leonardothibes/puppet-crontab/README.md

 puppet-crontab
 ==============

-A puppet module to manage backups.
+A puppet module to manage crontab.